 - Mood: It is not a new science – compliments make us feel better.
 Complimenting clients and perspectives, when done genuinely, can affect their willingness to buy a product, follow you on social media, or sign up for your e-mail list.

 - Confidence: When customers feel confident, they’re more likely to follow through with purchases.
-When you time your flattery right, you can instill enough confidence in a client to follow through with their purchase.
+When you time your flattery right, you can instill enough confidence in a client to get people to follow through with their purchase.
 This can help a business struggling to convert visitors to customers, despite a large number of visitors to their site.

 - Persuasion by Identity: Many clients exercise brand loyalty regularly, considering it a marker of identity.
 Flattering a customer can further develop this loyalty, making the client more likely to be persuaded.